US resumes deportation flights to Venezuela with more than 100 migrants on board

 Price said those who were prioritized for the flights include recent arrivals as well as migrants who have committed crimes in the U.S. Border Patrol Chief Jason Owens said the passengers had illegally entered the U.S. between ports of entry.

-The Biden administration said it plans to have “multiple” deportation flights a week to Venezuela, according to a U.S. Transportation Department waiver on travel restrictions, which would place Venezuela among the top international destinations for U.S. immigration authorities.
-The government employs a fleet of charter carriers known collectively as ICE Air.

 The deportees will find a homeland that is still in the midst of complex social, political and economic crises.
+The Venezuelan government said it had entered into an agreement with the U.S. government that “allows the orderly, safe and legal repatriation of Venezuelan citizens from the United States.”
+In a statement issued when the flights were first announced, Maduro’s government blamed recent migration on economic sanctions and said it would assist deportees with resources.

 The situation has evolved since a global drop in the price of oil — Venezuela’s most valuable resource — a decade ago and mismanagement by the self-proclaimed socialist government pushed the country into a downward spiral.
 People are grappling with constant food-price hikes and business closures, and workers try to meet their needs with a monthly minimum wage of $3.70 that’s barely enough to buy a gallon of water.

+The U.S. government employs a fleet of charter carriers known collectively as ICE Air.
 Using charter airlines though, these flights, which typically carry 135 migrants, will fly to Venezuela from unspecified airports in the United States, according to the Department of Homeland Security.
 They will be for Venezuelans who have received final removal orders, which are issued after losing an asylum bid or to those who weren’t able to seek humanitarian protection.

 The flights are in response to “an increase in migration from Venezuela that is straining immigration systems throughout the hemisphere — including in the United States,” the Transportation Department said in its waiver.